fzohra/fzohra.github.io/_pages/about.md

 Prior to my doctoral studies, I completed my undergrad in Computer Science at The University of Texas at Austin and worked as a Computer Scientist at Adobe in Seattle.

 ## Events 2026
+* August 31 - September 11: Will be attending [MLSS-2026](https://mlss2026.is.tuebingen.mpg.de/), Tübingen, Germany!
-* August 1 - November 30: Visiting Researcher at [HITSZ](http://global.hitsz.edu.cn/index_en.htm), Shenzen, China.
+* August 1 - November 30: Visiting Researcher at [HITSZ](http://global.hitsz.edu.cn/index_en.htm), Shenzen, China!
 * February 9-11 : Poster at [RSAI](https://www.kaust.edu.sa/events/rsais26/) Symposium, KAUST.

 ## Recent Publications